EurovisionworldEurovisionworld

 Eurovision Song Contest 2023: Liverpool

 After the victory of Kalush Orchestra in Turin, Ukraine should traditionally host the Eurovision Song Contest 2023.
-But due to Russia's invasion of the country, the contest can not be held in Ukraine.
-Instead, the BBC will host Eurovision 2023 in the United Kingdom
+But due to Russia's invasion of the country, the contest could not be held in Ukraine.
+Instead, the BBC hosted Eurovision 2023 in Liverpool, United Kingdom

-The Eurovision week will have three shows: Semi-final 1 on Tuesday, Semi-final 2 on Thursday and the Grand Final on Saturday:
+The Eurovision week had three shows: Semi-final 1 on Tuesday, Semi-final 2 on Thursday and the Grand Final on Saturday:

 • Semi-final 1: 9 May 2023